 Released 28 August 2021 by Ausgrid Media, Sydney.

-In a world first, Ausgrid has used a drone to untangle 800 metres of twisted powerlines in a remote, inaccessible part of the electricity network in Sydney’s North.
+In a world first, Ausgrid has used a drone to untangle 800 meters of twisted power lines in a remote, inaccessible part of the electricity network in Sydney’s North.

 The twisted wires were caused by strong winds and discovered during a routine tower inspection in a large valley between Davidson and St Ives.